cncf/k8s-conformance/instructions.md

 Watch Sonobuoy's logs with `kubectl logs -f -n sonobuoy sonobuoy` and wait for the line `no-exit was specified, sonobuoy is now blocking`.
-At this point, use `kubectl cp` to bring the results to your local machine, expand the tarball, and retain the 3 files `plugins/e2e/results/{e2e.log,junit.xml,version.txt}`, which will be included in your submission.
+At this point, use `kubectl cp` to bring the results to your local machine, expand the tarball, and retain the 2 files `plugins/e2e/results/{e2e.log,junit.xml}`, which will be included in your submission.

+The last file to include in your submission can be obtained by executing `kubectl version > version.txt`.

 ## Uploading